EB Garamond Font Family - Download Free

 The 8pt cut is the optical size built specifically for body text - heavier strokes, slightly looser spacing, a touch more colour on the page, so it holds up at sizes where most digital Garamonds start to thin out.

-Pairing and limits
+Pairing and limits of EB Garamond Font

 The face wants company.
 It pairs naturally with a neutral grotesque: Inter, Neue Haas Grotesk, or a workhorse like Suisse Int'l, where the serif holds the running text and the sans handles labels, decks, and UI.